sunknudsen/privacy-guides/how-to-configure-hardened-raspberry-pi/README.md

 ### Step 13: log in

-Replace `10.0.1.181` with IP of Raspberry Pi.
+> Heads-up: replace `10.0.1.181` with IP of Raspberry Pi.

-When asked for passphrase, enter passphrase from [step 1](#step-1-create-ssh-key-pair-on-macos).
+> Heads-up: when asked for passphrase, enter passphrase from [step 1](#step-1-create-ssh-key-pair-on-macos).

 ```shell
 ssh -i ~/.ssh/pi pi@10.0.1.181